Priority Reg: MIA and MPA.

 This advanced seminar will explore these questions.
 After an introductory session on core AI concepts, we will examine how AI could reduce emissions and aid adaptation to climate change, as well as the ways AI could contribute to increased emissions.
 We will discuss barriers to using AI in climate action, risks associated with AI in this context, policy options to address these risks and barriers, and strategies for stakeholders to collaborate in leveraging AI tools to combat climate change.

-This course will provide a broad overview of practical and ethical questions related to AI — such as those related to privacy, cybersecurity, fairness, transparency, and more — with a view towards policymaking.
+This course will provide a broad overview of practical, ethical, and governance questions related to AI — such as those related to privacy, cybersecurity, fairness, transparency, and more — with a view towards policymaking.
 Policymaking will be interpreted broadly, including both the public and private sectors.
-The course will include a survey of how machine learning works so as to ground the discussion.
+The course will include a survey of how machine learning works so as to ground the discussion, as well as a wide range of concrete, real-world examples and case studies.

 In the past two years, Large Language Models (LLMs) built using transformer frameworks have emerged as the fastest-growing area of research and investment in AI/machine learning.
 Recent releases of chatbots such as ChatGPT (OpenAI), Bing (Microsoft), and Bard (Google) quickly reached hundreds of millions of users and have become the face of artificial intelligence for consumers.
 There has also been an explosion in the number of applications that depend on LLMs for a variety of more specialized tasks.
 Recent models have shown impressive performance on both canonical machine learning tasks and for everyday use, yet are in many ways poorly understood and, in some cases, exhibit unexpected and potentially harmful behavior.